RafnexJr/abused-wiki/README.md

-# abused-wiki
+# Abused Wiki

-Repo that I abuse as a Wiki
+Git Repository I abuse as wiki not quite an ethical but works for me.

 ## Security